ceph/ceph/doc/bootstrap.rst

  Installation (cephadm)
 ========================

+.. note:: The *cephadm* bootstrap feature is first introduced in Octopus, and is not yet recommended for production deployments.

 A new Ceph cluster is deployed by bootstrapping a cluster on a single node, and then adding additional nodes and daemons via the CLI or GUI dashboard.